 BMW jumps to profit on the back of strong electric vehicle sales, higher prices

-BMW jumps to profit on the back of strong electric vehicle sales, higher prices1 min read .
-Updated: 03 Nov 2021, 02:16 PM IST
+BMW jumps to profit on the back of strong electric vehicle sales, higher prices

 BMW's deliveries fell 12.2% in the third quarter but its revenues were boosted by 4.5%.